element0/dcel/README.md

 Describes both a file and a directory.

+[October 2022 - This has been rebuilt in Python and JavaScript, as libraries used by Laydbug.io.
+The dev repos are currently private.]

 Has these general properties:
 - provides a link to a storage domain (file)